-Partner Perspectives are written by members of the Community Consulting Board through the Center for Community Engagement and Service Learning.
+Partner Perspectives are written by members of the Community Consulting Board through the Center for Civic Engagement.
 These articles provide examples of partnerships, best practices, and other insights from the viewpoint of Illinois State University’s community partners.

 By Tara Ingham, executive director, Midwest Food Bank